Komet/MediaElch/docs/README.md

 ## Contributor / Developer Documentation

-The `contributing` folder contains tutorials, guides, best-practices and design documents for MediaElch.
+The `contributing` folder contains tutorials, guides and some best-practices for MediaElch.
 They are useful to developers and maintainers of MediaElch.

 See [`contributing/README.md`](contributing/README.md) for the table-of-contents.
 It also contains tips & tricks for your development setup.

+See "Architecture Design Records" below for design documents.

 ### Doxygen